-You can use Nix for people who are 2 months and older.
-To treat lice, apply Nix to freshly shampooed hair — be sure not to use conditioner.
+Nix can be used for people who are 2 months and older.
+To treat lice, apply Nix to freshly shampooed hair, but be sure not to use conditioner.
 Use enough Nix to fully cover all your hair and your scalp.
 Leave it on for 10 minutes, then rinse it out with warm water.
 You can also use a fine-tooth comb to remove lice and eggs from the hair afterwards.

-If OTC products don’t treat your lice or if infestations come back repeatedly, consider asking your doctor for prescription medications that can help.
-These treatments include malathion (Ovide), lindane (Kwell), benzyl alcohol (Ulesfia), ivermectin (Sklice), and spinosad (Natroba).
-Your pharmacy may not have your specific prescription product, so call in advance.
-If your pharmacy doesn’t have it, they should be able to order it.
+If OTC products don’t treat your lice or if infestations come back repeatedly, consider asking your doctor if you are treating the infestation properly or if prescription medications may help.
+Prescription treatments include: malathion (Ovide), lindane (Kwell), benzyl alcohol (Ulesfia), ivermectin (Sklice), and spinosad (Natroba).
+Your pharmacy may not have your specific prescription product, so make sure to call in advance.
+If your pharmacy doesn’t have it, they should be able to order it for you.

-The costs among these product vary, but they are all much more expensive than OTC treatments.
-Lindane is typically the least expensive and ivermectin is the most expensive.
+The costs among these products vary, but they are all much more expensive than OTC treatments.
+Lindane is typically the least expensive, and ivermectin is the most expensive.

 Insurance coverage of these treatments also varies.
 Some companies may require a prior authorization from your doctor.
 This is to make sure that you have tried OTC therapies first or that the lice in your case are resistant to OTC treatment.

 Malathion is available as a lotion.
 It kills lice by affecting a chemical in their nervous system.